Search Engine Marketing After Google+ Shuts Down

 March, 2014 | by John Siebenthaler

-UPDATE 2017 — There have been a number of changes in both social platforms since this article was first published.
-Facebook continues to upgrade their user interface and add capabilities like live video.
+UPDATE 2019 — There have been countless changes in both Facebook and Google+ since this article was first published.
+Facebook continues to upgrade their user interface while adding capabilities like live video.
 Sound familiar?
-Google+, on the other hand, hit the brakes, and is now coasting along while their mature platform twists in the wind.

-Then there’s Small Business.
-Google dominates local search if you’re talking about business location, and there is a connection between Google+ and Google My Business pages, especially for Brands.
+Then there’s Small Business, or Google My Business.
+Google dominates local search if you’re talking about business location, and there is a direct connection between Google+ and Google My Business pages, which is particularly good news, especially for Brand pages.
 Google search first displays My Business pages as well as web sites, news, and other related information that can include Google+.

 Searching within Facebook for a business or service only displays Facebook brand pages, an outcome that by design will miss a lot of references.
 The question remains: is there an advantage to supporting both platforms?
 The answer remains, yes.

-When Google launched their + (Plus) project in 2011 it wasn’t immediately clear exactly what the new “product” would deliver.
+When Google launched their + (Plus) project in 2011 it wasn’t immediately clear exactly what the new “product” would deliver in terms of benefit.
 In many ways the confusion continues, but Search Engine Marketing strategy is a major beneficiary of the social channel introduction.